junxit/us-congress-bills-117/metadata.md

 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Referred to the House Committee on Transportation and Infrastructure.
+- 2022-05-11 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2022-06-07 — Considered under suspension of the rules. (consideration: CR H5296-5298)
+- 2022-06-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+88.
+- 2022-06-07 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2022-06-07 — Mr. DeFazio moved to suspend the rules and agree to the resolution.
+- 2022-06-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5296-5297)
+- 2022-06-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.